pvmm/gimpfu-msx-gr4.py/README.md

 Plug-in is accessible through _Filters > MSX >> Export GRAPHICS 4 bitmap_.
 You may disable **Image Encoding** altogether to create an image inside GIMP and not export it to disk at all.
 In this case, the plug-in doesn't check image size.
 But be warned: big images tend to take a very.
 Long.
 Time.

+### Meaning of input fields

+* Input transparent color: if the source image doesn't have any transparency, consider this colour the transparent colour when converting image to the MSX (index 0).
+This requires "Reserve index 0 as transparency" to be active.
+* Reserve index 0 as transparency: the plugin can optionally use the colour index 0 as a normal colour and improve dithering a little bit if you disable this.
+* Image encoding: common MSX image formats the plugin recognises.

 ### Latest changes

 * The plugin now detects if a predefined transparent colour is being used and force it to index 0.
 "Reserve index 0 as transparency" must be activated.